hagenw/sphinxcontrib-katex/README.rst

     katex_prerender = True

-See the Configuration section for all availble settings.
+See the Configuration section for all available settings.

 Configuration